mbeaudru/modern-js-cheatsheet/modern-js-cheatsheet-EN.md

 ##### *this* reference

-To understand this subtility introduced with arrow functions, you must understand how [this](#this_def) behaves in JavaScript.
+To understand this subtlety introduced with arrow functions, you must understand how [this](#this_def) behaves in JavaScript.

 In an arrow function, *this* is equal to the *this* value of the enclosing execution context.
 What it means is that an arrow function doesn't create a new *this*, it grabs it from its surrounding instead.